JSisques/saas-boilerplate/apps/api/src/storage-context/storage/README.md

 - Tenant context is automatically injected via `TenantContextService`
 - Each tenant has isolated storage records
 - Write and read databases are tenant-specific
+- **Tenant ID must be provided in every request** via `x-tenant-id` or `X-Tenant-Id` header
+- The tenant ID is validated against the user's JWT token to ensure proper access control

 ## Troubleshooting